innogames/slack-bot/readme.md

 - `bot` contains the code classes of the bot: connection to slack, user management, command matching
 - `cmd` entry points aka main.go for the bot and the CLI test tool
 - `command` real command implementing the bot.Command interface
+- `client` communication interfaces for Slack, Jenkins, Jira etc...

 ## Create a new (native) command
-If you need a new command, which is not implementable with a "macro" command, you have to write to write go code.
+If you need a new command, which is not implementable with a "command" command, you have to write to write go code.
 - create a new file within the "commands/" directory or one submodule of it
 - create a new struct which fulfills the bot.Command interface.
 The service.SlackClient might be needed as dependency
 - GetMatcher() needs to provide the information which command text is matching our command